MicrosoftDocs/fabric-docs/docs/extensions/monitoring-hub.md

 ms.reviewer: muliwienrib
 ms.topic: how-to
 ms.custom:
-ms.date: 12/25/2023
+ms.date: 02/01/2024
 ---

-# Onboarding to Fabric Monitoring Hub
+# Onboarding to Fabric monitoring hub

-The Monitoring Hub is the centralized monitoring center designed for fabric users to track artifact background jobs.
-For additional information about the Monitoring Hub, refer to the [official documentation](https://learn.microsoft.com/en-us/fabric/admin/monitoring-hub).
+The monitoring hub is the centralized monitoring center designed for fabric users to track artifact background jobs.
+For additional information about the monitoring hub, refer to the [official documentation](../admin/monitoring-hub.md).

 ## Backend

-### Step 1 - Define the 'JobScheduler' Property Inside the Artifact Manifest
+### Step 1 - Define the 'JobScheduler' property Inside the artifact manifest

 To enable job support, the artifact must specify the types of jobs it supports.
-This is accomplished by adding the 'JobScheduler' property to the artifact manifest.
-Below is an overview of the supported 'JobScheduler' definition properties:
+This is accomplished by adding the `JobScheduler` property to the artifact manifest.
+Below is an overview of the supported `JobScheduler` definition properties:

-- **JobScheduler**: Enables Trident-managed jobs for your artifacts.
+* **JobScheduler**: Enables Trident-managed jobs for your artifacts.
-  - *Enabled*: true/false to enable/disable the job scheduler.
+    * *Enabled*: true/false to enable/disable the job scheduler.
-  - *JobHistoryCount*: Sets the maximum job records count per artifact.
+    * *JobHistoryCount*: Sets the maximum job records count per artifact.
 Once the limit is reached, old job instances will be deleted.
-  - *JobDeadletterHours*: A job will be marked as a Dead Letter by the fabric platform if it hasn't started executing for N hours.
+    * *JobDeadletterHours*: A job will be marked as a Dead Letter by the fabric platform if it hasn't started executing for N hours.
-  - *OnDemandJobDeduplicateOptions*: Sets the deduplication option for on-demand artifact jobs.
+    * *OnDemandJobDeduplicateOptions*: Sets the deduplication option for on-demand artifact jobs.
 Possible values:
-    1. *None*: Do not deduplicate the job.
+        * *None*: Do not deduplicate the job.
-    2. *PerArtifact*: Ensure there is only one active job run for the same artifact and job type.
+        * *PerArtifact*: Ensure there is only one active job run for the same artifact and job type.
-    3. *PerUser*: Ensure there is only one active job run for the same user and artifact.
+        * *PerUser*: Ensure there is only one active job run for the same user and artifact.

-  - *ScheduledJobDeduplicateOptions*: Sets the deduplication option for on-demand artifact jobs.
+    * *ScheduledJobDeduplicateOptions*: Sets the deduplication option for on-demand artifact jobs.
 Possible values:
-    1. *None*: Do not deduplicate the job.
+        * *None*: Do not deduplicate the job.
-    2. *PerArtifact*: Ensure there is only one active job run for the same artifact and job type.
+        * *PerArtifact*: Ensure there is only one active job run for the same artifact and job type.
-    3. *PerUser*: Ensure there is only one active job run for the same user and artifact.
+        * *PerUser*: Ensure there is only one active job run for the same user and artifact.

-  - *JobStatusPullingInterval*: If specified, Fabric will pull the job status and properties from the workload at the specified interval in minutes.
+    * *JobStatusPullingInterval*: If specified, Fabric will pull the job status and properties from the workload at the specified interval in minutes.
 This value should be greater than 0 and less than 6.
 If not specified, the time interval will change with the job runs.

-  - *ArtifactJobTypes*: A list of job types with the following properties:
+        * *ArtifactJobTypes*: A list of job types with the following properties:
-    - *Name*: The name of the job type, which is fully customizable by the ISV.
+        * *Name*: The name of the job type, which is fully customizable by the ISV.
-    - *EnabledForUser*: true/false to enable/disable the job type.
+        * *EnabledForUser*: true/false to enable/disable the job type.
-    - *MaxConsecutiveFailuresCount* (optional): Disable scheduled jobs if there are N consecutive failed scheduled jobs.
+        * *MaxConsecutiveFailuresCount* (optional): Disable scheduled jobs if there are N consecutive failed scheduled jobs.

-For an example of how the 'JobScheduler' property is defined in our sample artifact definition, refer to [WorkloadManifest.xml](Backend/src/Packages/manifest/files/WorkloadManifest.xml).
+For an example of how the `JobScheduler` property is defined in our sample artifact definition, refer to [WorkloadManifest.xml](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Backend/src/Packages/manifest/files/WorkloadManifest.xml).

 ### Step 2: Implement 'IFabricItemsJobsHandler'